Climdyn/qgs/documentation/source/index.rst

 ======================================

-qgs is quasi-geostrophic atmospheric model integrally written in Python.
+qgs is quasi-geostrophic atmospheric model which is integrally written in Python.
-It can have an orography or an ocean beneath.
+The lower boundary condition can be either a surface with orography or a dynamical ocean.

 .. toctree::
    :maxdepth: 2